shandianshan/GRE_DILI_DEBUG/README.md

 Dbug in dili, modified CmakeList.txt and comment some other indexes.
+Note!
+Before using, you need to change the name of the whole directory to `GRE`.

 # GRE
 GRE is a benchmark suite for learned indexes and traditional indexes to measure throughput and latency with custom workload (read / write ratio) and any dataset.
 GRE quantifies datasets using local and global hardness, and includes a synthetic data generator to generate data with various hardness.